version-aware/gradle-updater/README.md

                            Gradle distribution to use - 'all' or 'bin'.
 If not specified then the distribution is not changed.
   -l, --log-level <value>  Log-level to use, default is INFO.
 Other values: OFF, ERROR, WARN, DEBUG, TRACE, ALL
 ```

+# How to use in real life
+It's good idea to execute the updater periodically.
+E.g. you can schedule the updater in your CI (Jenkins, TeamCity, Bamboo, ...)
+ to be executed e.g. once a week.
+Then you don't have to think about new Gradle versions, the merge requests with the update just appear.

+If you automatically build merge requests then you can immediatelly see if the new Gradle version causes an issue.